klausfrieler/MSM/README.md

 ## Usage notes

-- The BDS runs in your web browser.
+- The MSM runs in your web browser.
 - By default, image files are hosted online on our servers.
 The test therefore requires internet connectivity.